foundry-vtt-community/wiki.js/development/api/DataModel.md

 ### Examples of DataField usage

-The various data fields may be a bit obscure, so here are a few examples for each field of where it's used
+The various data fields may be a bit obscure, so here are a few examples for each field of where they're

 - SchemaField: `ChatMessage#speaker`, `Scene#grid`
 - BooleanField: `ActiveEffect#disabled`, `Card#drawn`